A. J. McCarron: 2014 season

-On May 22, 2014, the Bengals signed him to a four-year, $2.4 million contract with a $181,652 signing bonus.
-In August 2014, the Bengals placed him on the reserve/non-football injury list due to shoulder soreness, meaning that he would miss at least the first six weeks of the 2014 season.
+On May 22, 2014, the Bengals signed McCarron to a four-year, $2.4 million contract with a $181,652 signing bonus.
+In August 2014, he was placed on the reserve/non-football injury list due to shoulder soreness, meaning that McCarron would miss at least the first six weeks of the 2014 season.
 With Andy Dalton entrenched as the starting quarterback for the Bengals, and veteran Jason Campbell as his backup, the Bengals did not plan for McCarron to see significant playing time during his rookie season.
 On December 9, 2014, McCarron was activated after linebacker Vontaze Burfict was placed on injured reserve.

 2015 season

 McCarron was named the backup quarterback to begin the season after beating out Keith Wenning and Terrelle Pryor during training camp.

-During a 31–10 victory in Week 9, McCarron appeared in his first career game against the Cleveland Browns.
-Three weeks later, McCarron completed his first career pass attempt for a three-yard completion in a 31–7 victory over the St. Louis Rams.
-In the next game, McCarron completed two out of three passes for 19 yards in a 37–3 road victory over the Browns.
+During a Week 9 31–10 victory over the Cleveland Browns, McCarron appeared in his first career game.
+Three weeks later, he completed his first career pass attempt for a three-yard completion in a 31–7 victory over the St. Louis Rams.
+In the next game, McCarron completed two of three passes for 19 yards in a 37–3 road victory over the Browns.

-On December 13, 2015, starting quarterback Andy Dalton fractured the thumb on his throwing hand while trying to make a tackle in the first quarter against the Pittsburgh Steelers.
-Although the Steelers won 33–20, McCarron came in and completed 22 of 32 passes for 280 yards, with two touchdowns and two interceptions.
-The following week, McCarron became the first Alabama quarterback to win an NFL game since Jeff Rutledge of the New York Giants in 1987, when the Bengals beat the San Francisco 49ers on the road by a score of 24–14.
-In his first career start, McCarron completed 15 of 21 passes for 192 yards and a touchdown.
-The following week against the Denver Broncos, he completed 22 of 35 passes for 200 yards and a touchdown in a 17–20 overtime road loss.
-In the AFC Wild Card Round, McCarron completed 23 of 41 passes for 212 yards, a touchdown, and an interception, but the Bengals narrowly lost to the Steelers by a score 18–16, ending their season.
+On December 13, 2015, starting quarterback Dalton fractured the thumb on his throwing hand while trying to make a tackle in the first quarter against the Pittsburgh Steelers.
+Although the Steelers won 33–20, McCarron came in and recorded 280 passing yards, two touchdowns, and two interceptions.
+The following week, McCarron became the first Alabama quarterback to win an NFL game since Jeff Rutledge of the New York Giants in 1987.
+In his first career start against the San Francisco 49ers, McCarron completed 15-of-21 passes for 192 yards and a touchdown during the 24–14 road victory.
+The following week against the Denver Broncos, he threw for 200 yards and a touchdown in a 20–17 overtime road loss.
+During the regular season finale against the Baltimore Ravens, McCarron recorded 160 passing yards and two touchdowns in the 24–16 victory.

+During the Wild Card Round against the Steelers, McCarron completed 23-of-41 passes for 212 yards, a touchdown, and an interception in the narrow 18–16 loss, ending their season.

 2016 season

-McCarron played in one game in 2016 and recorded no statistics in a Week 6 game against New England.
+In 2016, McCarron only played in one game and recorded no statistics in a Week 6 35–17 loss to the New England Patriots.